ingo/ingo.github.io/_recipes/boiled_beef_with_dill_sauce.md

   served warm or chilled with a creamy dill sauce speckled with cornichons and onions.
   A favorite of Ingo's childhood.
 The moist stewing makes the beef incredibly tender.
   Served chilled, the creamy dill sauce provides a cool complement.
 The cornichons add bite.
 Make extra - this sauce is delicious on sandwiches too!
+The gentle braising results in fork-tender meat.
+Chilling allows the flavors to meld.
+The sauce cuts through the richness of the beef.
 favorite: "\u2713"
 image: boiled_beef_with_dill_sauce.jpg
 size: 4 servings